pomyslowynick/pomyslowynick.github.io/_posts/2022-02-04-performance-engineering-of-software.md

 I will need to rewatch the last segment about calling convention, it makes sense but I don't fully understand it.

 Loved the presentation showing the translation of LLVM IR to assembly.

+## 6. Multicore Programming
+One of the earliest successes of formal verification was proving corectness of cache coherence algorithms.

+Invalidation storm - when many processors try to modify the same value it can end up in a performance issue when each of them invalidates the cache.

+Coarsening parallel programs - small enough inputs might be faster to execute sequentially

+The idea of a thread pool is to have threads available without creating them, as their creation is pretty expensive (about 10^4 cycles to create one).

+Argument marshalling - first Fortran compiler in 1958 has done argument marshalling for the programmer.

+Pthreads (and Windows equivalent in WinAPI) is a basic Unix library which allows one to create threads which can be executed in parallel.
+As the lecturer has noted they can be quite error prone and difficult to get right.

+Threading Building Blocks - developed by Intel, implemented as C++ library.
+Programmer specifies tasks rather than threads.
+Tasks are automatically load balanced across the threads using a work-stealing algorithm inspired by research at MIT.

+TBB is simpler than pthreads.

+ICC - Intel C++ Compiler (compiles C too)

+OpenMP - "Linguistic" solution to parallelism, adding compiler directives in form of pragmas is enough to make use of parallelism.

+Cilk - small set of linguistic extensions to C/C++ to support fork-join parallelism.
+Developed at MIT then bought out by Intel.
+Support for it from Intel has been dropped in 2017.
+There is an open source version of it still in development.

+Cilk keywords grant permission for parallel execution, they do not command parallel execution.